Fritz Lang: Emigration

-According to Lang, propaganda minister Joseph Goebbels called Lang to his offices to inform him – apologetically – that The Testament of Dr. Mabuse was being banned but, nevertheless, he was so impressed by Lang's abilities as a filmmaker (especially Metropolis), that he offered Lang the position of head of German film studio UFA.
+According to Lang, propaganda minister Joseph Goebbels called Lang to his offices to inform him that The Testament of Dr. Mabuse was being banned but, nevertheless, he was so impressed by Lang's abilities as a filmmaker (especially Metropolis), that he offered Lang the position of head of German film studio UFA.
 Lang said it was during that meeting he had decided to leave for Paris – but that the banks had closed by the time the meeting was over.
 Lang claimed that, after selling his wife's jewelry, he fled by train to Paris that evening, leaving most of his money and personal possessions behind.
-However, his passport of the time showed that he traveled to and from Germany a few times during 1933.
+Despite this, Lang's passport of the time showed that he traveled to and from Germany throughout 1933.

-Lang left Berlin for good on July 31, 1933, four months after his meeting with Goebbels and his initial departure.
+Lang left Berlin permanently on July 31, 1933, four months after his meeting with Goebbels and his initial departure.
 He moved to Paris, having divorced Thea von Harbou, who stayed behind, earlier in 1933.

-In Paris, Lang filmed a version of Ferenc Molnár's Liliom, starring Charles Boyer.
-That was Lang's only film in French (excluding the French version of Testament).
+In Paris, Lang filmed his only French film, a version of Ferenc Molnár's Liliom, starring Charles Boyer.
 He then moved to the United States.